mazelab/haraka-plugins/README.md

 ### Installation

-Install the mysql provider plugin if not present
+Install the mysql provider plugin if not present.

 Copy the following files into your haraka instance: